MicrosoftDocs/globalization/globalization/keyboards/AZERTY_English.md

 ### Additional European characters layer

-A layer featuring an assortment of additional European characters is available by pressing the dead key **AltGr + H** then one of the following characters to type its corresponding character:
+A layer featuring an assortment of additional European characters is available by pressing the dead key **AltGr&#xa0;+&#xa0;H** then one of the following characters to type its corresponding character:

 | Character to type | Resulting additional European character |
 |---|---|